Degree-based goodness-of-fit tests for heterogeneous random graph models : independent and exchangeable cases: Independent random graph models

-We illustrate the use of the proposed test on the following series of networks. \begin{description} \item[Ecological networks:] this consists in two ecological networks first introduced in \citep{VPD08} and further studied in \citep{MRV10}.
-Each of these networks describe the interaction between a series of $n = 51$ trees and $n = 154$ fungi, respectively.
-In the tree network, two trees interact if they share at least one common fungal parasite.
-As for the fungal network, two fungi are linked if they are hosted by at least one common tree species. \item[Political blogs network:] this consists in a set of $n = 196$ French political blogs already studied in \citep{LBA11a}.
-Two blogs are connected if one contains an hyperlink to the other. \item[Karate network:] it describes the friendships between a subset of $n=34$ members of a karate club at a university in the US, observed from 1970 to 1972 and was originally studied by \cite{zachary1977}. \item[Faux Dixon High network:] this network characterizes the (directed) friendship between $n=248$ students.
-It results from a simulation based upon an exponential random graph model fit \citep{handcock2008} to data from one school community from the AdHealth Study, Wave I \citep{Resnick97}. \item[CKM:] this data set was created by \cite{Burt1987} from the data originally collected by \cite{Coleman1966}.
-The network we considered characterizes the friendship relationships among $n=219$ physicians, each physician being asked to name three friends. \item[AdHealth 67:] this data set is related to the Faux Dixon network described previously.
+\item[{\sl AdHealth 67}:] this data set is related to the Faux Dixon network described previously.
 However, it was constructed from the original data of the AdHealth study, and not simulated from any random graph model.
 The AdHealth study was conducted using in-school questionnaires, from 1994 to 1995.
 Students were asked to designate their friends and to answer to a series of questions.
 Results were collected in schools from 84 communities.
-In our study, we considered a network associated to school community 67 which characterizes the undirected friendship relationships between $n=530$ students. \end{description}
+In our study, we considered a network associated to school community 67 which characterizes the undirected friendship relationships between $n=530$ students.

-Several covariates on nodes are available for each network, their descriptions are given in \citep{gof2}.
-The use of these covariates to construct ones on edges is also explained in \citep{gof2}.